pk-github/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-repo for The Data Scientist's Toolbox course project
+repo for The Data Scientist's Toolbox course project, by pk